RIO GRANDE TRAIL:

 Here the trail travels through town alongside Route 82.
 Leave the town behind at 2.6 miles as the trail travels through brush land below Route 82.
 After 11.6 miles you'll cross a bridge over the river and enter Carbondale.
 Cross Route 133 at 12 miles.

 The trail continues along an open corridor, passing by the Basalt HS parking lot at 23.3 miles.
 Cross two bridges over the river and Route 82 at 24.9 miles.
-Here the trail follows the eastern foothills on your left.
+Here the trail follows the Eastern foothills on your left.
 Come to an intersection at 25.6 miles.

-Continue right along a slight uphill grade along the ridgeline.
+Continue right, Southeast, along a slight uphill grade along the ridgeline.
 Pass by the North River Road parking lot at 26.7 miles as the trail becomes more open.
 The trail parallels Lower River Rd with the river down below for the most part.
 Cross Lower River Rd at 29 miles.
 Better views of the river along this stretch.
 Pass by the Upper River Road parking lot at 33.6 miles and cross a bridge over Woody Creek.
 Trail continues slightly uphill along the foothills.
 Rising above the river below.
 Cross McLain Flatts Rd at 35.4 miles where you'll have nice sweeping views of the hills and mountains.
 After 37 miles the trail turns to stone-dust as you follow the ridge above the river.
 Come to an intersection at 38.5 miles.

-I've checked out this section.
+I've checked out this next section.
 Stone-dust trail follows Roaring Fork River.
 Uphill climb.
 Canyon along the right with nice rapids.
 Foothills along your left.
 Trail becomes paved as you pass by Stein Park on the right.
 Picnic tables, BIKE STATION and Porto-Potty located here.
 Come to an intersection at 39.5 miles.

-Pass by Hunter Creek hiking trail (map board located here) before crossing over Hunter Creek and Roaring Fork River at 41.2 miles.
+Pass by Hunter Creek hiking trail (Map Board located here) before crossing over Hunter Creek and Roaring Fork River in Aspen at 41.2 miles as the trail turns South.
 Trail turns left.

 Come to another intersection.